micw/mailu-setup-bare-metal/step_01_setup_server.md

 ln -s /data/k3s/config.yaml /etc/rancher/k3s/config.yaml
 ```

-Create a resolv.conf file for coredns at `/data/k3s/resolv.conf` where `xxx.yyy.zzz.aaa` is the IP of your server.
+Create a resolv.conf file for coredns at `/data/k3s/resolv.conf` where `46.38.234.247` is the IP of your server.
 Don't use 127.0.0.1 since this would cause a loop in coredns.

 ```
-nameserver xxx.yyy.zzz.aaa
+nameserver 46.38.234.247
 ```

 Configure k3s by editing `/etc/rancher/k3s/config.yaml`: